Kitware/geowatch/.gitlab/merge_request_templates/patch.md

 Major version number is 0 for no expectation of backwards compatibility.

-"feature" template should be used for significant features that increment GEOWATCH's minor version number.
+"feature" template should be used for significant features that increment GeoWATCH's minor version number.
 (Ex.
 0.5.0 -> 0.6.0)

-"patch" template should be used for bugfixes or minor features that increment GEOWATCH's patch version number.
+"patch" template should be used for bugfixes or minor features that increment GeoWATCH's patch version number.
 (Ex.
 0.5.0 -> 0.5.1)

 </details>